souparno1407/Fashion-MNIST-Dataset/README.md

 ## Test Accuracy Achieved : 92.20%
 Average accuracy achieved hovers between 90%, with the highest accuracy ever achieved being 94.9% by Google's ResNet.

+The accuracy can be further improved by using data augmentation using Image Data Generator class.